fstrozzi/bioruby-pipengine/README.md

 pipengine run -p pipeline.yml -f samples.yml -s mapping -d
 ```

-will generate a runnable shell script for each sample:
+will generate a runnable shell script for each sample (available in the ./working directory):

 ```shell
 #!/usr/bin/env bash